Treatment

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

-With a percutaneous Achilles tendon lengthening, specific complications are rare.
+With a percutaneous Achilles tendon lengthening, complications are rare.
 Wound problems such as nonhealing incisions or infection can occur.
-The Achilles tendon can remain tight after surgery.
-It also is possible for the Achilles tendon to rupture (tear) during surgery or recovery.
+The Achilles tendon can remain tight after surgery or re-tighten during the recovery period.
+It also is possible for the Achilles tendon to completely rupture (tear) during surgery or recovery.
+If the tendon completely ruptures, it is usually treated without surgery since the Achilles tendon is very good at healing itself.